nickgeoca/elata-eeg/crates/pipeline/architecture.md

 ### `websocket_sink`

-The `websocket_sink` stage has a specialized role.
-It no longer creates a WebSocket server.
-Instead, it acts as a client to a central `WebSocketBroker` that lives in the `daemon`.
+The `websocket_sink` stage's role is to forward data from the pipeline to the central `WebSocketBroker` located in the `daemon`.
+It does not host a server or manage any network connections directly.

-Its responsibilities are:
+Its responsibilities are strictly limited to:
-1.  **Receive a Sender:** During initialization, it receives a `flume::Sender<BrokerMessage>` from the `StageInitCtx`.
-This channel connects it directly to the `WebSocketBroker`.
+1.  **Connecting to the Broker:** During initialization, the `StageInitCtx` provides it with an in-memory channel sender (`tokio::sync::broadcast::Sender`).
+This sender connects the stage to the `WebSocketBroker`.
-2.  **Forward Packets:** Its only job in the `process` loop is to take an incoming `Arc<RtPacket>`, wrap it in a `BrokerMessage` with its configured `topic`, and send it to the broker.
+2.  **Forwarding Data:** In its `process` loop, the stage takes the incoming `Arc<RtPacket>`, wraps it in a `BrokerMessage` containing the destination `topic`, and sends it to the broker over the channel.

-This design decouples the pipeline from the complexities of network protocols and connection management, centralizing that logic in the `daemon`.
-The pipeline only needs to know how to send a message to a channel.
+This architecture cleanly separates the data processing logic of the pipeline from the network and client management logic of the `daemon`.
+The pipeline remains unaware of how many clients are connected or the specifics of the WebSocket protocol.

 ---